dshil/gometer/README.md

 `gometer` is a small library for your application's metrics.

-It operates with two concepts: Increment and Counter.
+It operates with two concepts: Incrementer and Counter.
-`Increment` allows you to increment your metric by 1.
+`Incrementer` allows you to increment your metric by 1.
 `Counter` is more general kind of metrics.
 It allows to increment, decrement, set value for your metrics.

 ## Installation